kittykatattack/sound.js/README.md

 Here's a function called `bonusSound` which plays three notes (D, A and high D) in a rising pitch sequence.
-It's typical of the kind of musical motif you might here when a game character scores some bonus points, like picking up stars or coins.
+It's typical of the kind of musical motif you might hear when a game character scores some bonus points, like picking up stars or coins.
+(When you hear this sound you might have a flashback to 1985!)
 ```
 function bonusSound() {
   //D